 Interestingly, at both points in time he is living in the household of William H. Clark and his wife Minerva Higgins Clark.
 Neither census return indicates the relationship between the young Warren and the Clarks however.

 After some sleuthing/guess work, the subject of this photograph turns out to be the Lazarus Clark Tavern at 230 Peck Hill Road — a house that is still standing today, although it is almost unrecognizable now that the elaborate porches have been removed.
 This reminds me that I will have to create a ‘fade to today’ image with this photograph to post here at some point — it really is a remarkable transformation of one beautiful house into another!
+[Update – May 2022: Well I remembered to do this, and it only took six years to come back and add the link here!
+Now you can visit the website What Was There to view this house as it looks today, and using the fader tool, slide back to 1893.]

 But to get back to our narrative, William H. Clark is identified as a son of Lazarus Clark and his wife Dennis Bradley Clark, born about 1795 in Woodbridge.
 At the time of the 1860 census William is living here and running his father’s tavern.
 In 1868 the Beers Map of Woodbridge identifies this property with William’s name even though he has died six years earlier on 6 August 1862.
 At the time of the 1870 census his widow Minerva is listed here along with the teen-aged Warren Hotchkiss and several other tenants.